Volume 2021, Issue 4 – November 2021

 A properly trained teacher and/or administrator can stop a killer and treat the wounded well before police and EMS arrive on the scene.
 I am a three-time graduate of the FASTER program, which has trained more than 1,000 teachers and administrators in 152 Ohio school districts.
 Part of the training is force-on-force scenarios in a school setting with real killing scenarios using role players with toy airsoft guns.
 Every teacher in my class of 22 was able to respond to a stimulus (blanks being fired to simulate gunshots) within a time frame of 40 seconds to 1 minute, 15 seconds and stop the “killer”.
 Every incident was ended before an average 911 call could be made and dispatchers notified that an attack was underway.
 No non-threat targets were hit in any of the scenarios.
 We also have real life examples of school personnel or students stopping attacks.
 A mass shooting was stopped by armed security at Arapahoe High in Colorado in 2013, a school shooting in Pearl Mississippi in 1998 ended after the principal got his firearm from his truck to stop the killer, an armed citizen ended a school shooting in Edinboro, PA in 1998, and two armed students stopped a killing spree at The Appalachian School of Law in 2002.
 In all four incidents the killers gave up and no additional

 shots were fired.
-In all four incidents lives were saved as
+In all four incidents lives were saved as a result of the quick response time.

 There are many criminals carrying guns all over the country and in our schools.
 Laws and signs do not stop them from doing so.